Humphrey Ridley

-Dr Humphrey Ridley (1653 – April 1708) was a British physician, who followed the research done by Willis, Vieussens, and Galen, and is most noted for his studies of neuroanatomy.
+Dr Humphrey Ridley (1653 – April 1708) was an English physician who followed the research done by Willis, Vieussens, and Galen, and who is most noted for his studies of neuroanatomy.

 Life

 Ridley was born the son of Thomas Ridley, in Mansfield, Nottinghamshire.
 In 1671, aged 18, he began his studies in medicine at Merton College, Oxford, but from there didn't get a degree.
 Instead, Ridley graduated as a doctor of medicine from Leiden University in 1679 with a thesis on sexually transmitted diseases with the title “De lue venerea," after which in 1688 he was incorporated as MD at Cambridge.
 After settling in London, he became a Candidate of the College of Physicians on 30 September 1691, and then admitted as a fellow on the same day the following year.
 In 1693/4, he gave the Gulstonian lectures.

 Ridley died in April 1708, and was buried at St Andrew's, Holborn on 9 April.